yunruse/ptolemy/README.md

 ## Todo

-[ ] Interpret directly from URL, in addition to `tilemaps.csv` [ ] Interpret long/lat input
+[ ] Accept a "sea colour" as a background for tile-fetching errors [ ] Interpret directly from URL, in addition to `tilemaps.csv` [ ] Interpret long/lat input
 [ ] OpenStreetMap URL extractor for `[...] z/lat/LONG [...]`